Improving Call Handling and Follow Up

 Not Asking Qualifying Questions

 Reception books the appointment without understanding what the patient wants.
-Patient shows up expecting cosmetic injections but you thought it was a skin check.
+Patient shows up expecting a cosmetic procedure but you thought it was a skin check.

 Questions to Always Ask: